 LP loved the play park and was quite happy amusing herself, climbing here, sliding there.
 It was one of the nicest adventure playgrounds I’ve been in for a while and the whole thing is enclosed to make it completely safe for the children to play.

-After playing we stopped at the Lakeside Cafe for an ice cream – A complete necessity on a sunny day!
+After playing we stopped at the Black Park cafe, the Lakeside Cafe for an ice cream – A complete necessity on a sunny day!
 LP had a mini milk and I had a tub with lemon sorbet and vanilla crunch – odd combination I know – and I shared it with Little Man.
 One thing to be mindful of is that when using a card, if you spend less than £10 there’s a 40p surcharge – The parking machines don’t take cards either, take change with you!
 The cafe was lovely and clean though – The toilets could be cleaned more regularly but the actual cafe was really nice and seemed to do a whole range of hot food, cakes, pastries and drinks with a really good seating area outside.

 Overall we really enjoyed our trip to Black Park and will definitely be going back again.
 I’ve already spoken to Amy about signing our toddlers up for Forest School at Black Park soon!